S. Korea to closely monitor market after Fed's aggressive monetary tightening

 Fed Chair Jerome Powell said the central bank is considering a 0.5 or 0.75 percentage-point rate hike in the rate-setting meeting next month.

-South Korea's financial market has been subdued with its key stocks and local currency losing marked ground in recent days.
+South Korea's financial market has been subdued with its key stocks and local currency losing marked ground in recent days ahead of the Fed rate decision.
 The KOSPI fell for the seventh straight session Wednesday, ending at the lowest point in about 19 months, with the won falling to the lowest level since July 14, 2009.

 "Anxiety is lingering that the global financial market will suffer increasing volatility as fears are drawing attention that accelerating (monetary) tightening could lead to an economic slowdown," Finance Minister Choo Kyung-ho told reporters after holding an extended meeting on macroeconomic situations with chiefs of the Bank of Korea (BOK) and top financial regulators in Seoul.